 Teoh’s essay is filled with misinformed thoughts that she has yet to iron out and does nothing to substantially educate readers about or demystify the taboo surrounding transgender issues.
 Broadcasting this op-ed on a national news outlet is not only detrimental to the trans community, a group that is already marginalized in Singapore society, it also makes it easy for Teoh and those who support her essay to cite the fervent response by trans people and their allies — be it valid criticism or uncharitable umbrage — as proof that they are being silenced for their views.

 Are Teoh and the supporters of her essay really being silenced when their views, aligned with the establishment, are granted access to a large audience through a national news outlet?
 In his response piece to Teoh’s essay that urges readers to avoid conflating the criticism with “cancelation” and to engage with the concept of “cancel culture” more critically, Paul Jerusalem cites the Spiral of Silence theory by political scientist Elisabeth Noelle-Neumann, who posits that individuals are less willing to voice their opinions in public discourse when they have divergent views from the dominant group, fearing ostracization or reprisal.
 He reminds us that it is imperative to correctly identify the dominant group; in this case, the less vocal majority in Singapore whose views align with the state narrative.
 Apart from the relative group size, it is also important to consider the power dynamics at work.
-Given that the government wields the power in society, having claimed monopoly over violence (through the military and the police) as well as legislation, those who air views that contest and challenge the state narrative risk far-reaching consequences that affects their lives and livelihoods — prominent activists have been imprisoned, sued for defamation or bankrupted.
+Given that the government wields the power in society, having claimed a monopoly over violence (through the military and the police) as well as legislation, those who air views that contest and challenge the state narrative risk far-reaching consequences that affect their lives and livelihoods — prominent activists have been imprisoned, sued for defamation or bankrupted.
 These consequences pale in comparison to receiving the ire of interlocutors who do not possess power of equal magnitude.
 Kirsten Han, an independent journalist who covers important socio-political issues often neglected by mainstream media, adroitly explains how “woke-ism” is a tool that the elite uses to “undermine progressive activism that challenges their power” in Singapore society.

 The Complexity of Online Discourse